Ownasaurus/TAStm32/README.md

 #### Linux
-    apt install gcc-arm-none-eabi binutils-arm-none-eabi libnewlib-arm-none-eabi OR the equivalent in your distribution
+    apt install gcc-arm-none-eabi binutils-arm-none-eabi libnewlib-arm-none-eabi OR the equivalent in your distribution.

+Then :

+    make v3

+Or :

-    make
+    make v4

+Depending on if you have a v3 or v4 board. (v4s came out around July 2021)

 #### Windows

-1. Right-click on the project > Build Configurations > Set Active > Release.
+1. Right-click on the project > Build Configurations > Set Active, then click "Release v3" or "Release v4" depending on your board version. (v4s came out around July 2021)
 1. Project > Build Project and check that the console shows no errors.
 The last line before "build finished" should be "arm-atollic-eabi-objcopy -O ihex TAStm32.elf TAStm32.hex".

 ### Flashing the firmware